Discover Habit Stacking For Better Productivity

 Remember to be specific with both the trigger (cue) for the new habit, as well as the goals and expectations.
 For example, “I will journal for 5 minutes as I drink my coffee” Or, “On my morning walks outside I will listen to a podcast”.

-As a multi-passionate entrepreneur with limited energy, I’ve found habit stacking to be very effective.
+As a multi-passionate therapist and business owner with limited energy, I’ve found habit stacking really effective.
 It’s easy to get overwhelmed when you're already working on many different things, and adding extra pressure to make even more changes can feel very unappealing.

 Habit stacking has helped me introduce things to my normal daily routines without the normal resistance and as a result improve my day to day life.